terms and conditions

 You are welcome to submit revisions of your work after you’ve applied my feedback.
 I treat these as a separate editing project and invest time in doing another round of notes.
 As such, I charge half of the original fee for the first revision read.
 If we originally contracted for a Reader Report at a cost of $1,200, I will read the manuscript again and provide the same service for $600, for example.
 If you want me to read the project a third time, or beyond, the price remains the same.
-Query revision reads are an exception.
+Query revision reads are one exception.
 If you'd like for me to read your query again, I will charge $149 for the initial edit, $74.50 for the subsequent read, and then $49 for every read thereafter.
+Feedback provided during a phone consultation is another exception.
+The first call will cost $149 for approximately 30 minutes, and subsequent calls will cost $99 for around 20 minutes.
 I always enjoy seeing how projects evolve over time, but this is an optional service and you are under no obligation to rehire me after the original scope of our work is completed.
 I try to be fair and transparent in all of my dealings, and so I do not want the revision fee to come as a surprise.
 It is never my intention to nickel and dime my valuable clients.